 From providing identity theft protection tips to alerting our community about the latest scams hitting the Valley, we’ll give you the tools and information you need to keep your money and your identity safe.

-From time to time the Bank may place links to other websites on this page.
-The Bank has no control over any other website and is not responsible for the content on any site other than this one.
-Users assume all responsibility when they go to other sites via the links on this page.
+From time to time the bank may place links to other websites on this page.
+The bank has no control over any other website and is not responsible for the content on any site other than this one.
+Users assume all responsibility when they go to other sites via these links.

-The Bank makes no warranties of any kind regarding the products and services advertised on this site.
-The Bank will use reasonable efforts to ensure that all information displayed is accurate; however, the Bank expressly disclaims any representation and warranty, express and implied, including, without limitation, warranties of merchantability, fitness for a particular purpose, suitability, and the ability to use the site without contracting a computer virus.
-The Bank is not responsible for any loss, damage, expense, or penalty (either in tort, contract, or otherwise), including direct, indirect, consequential and incidental damages, that result from the access of or use of this site.
+The bank makes no warranties of any kind regarding the products and services advertised on this site.
+The bank will use reasonable efforts to ensure that all information displayed is accurate; however, the bank expressly disclaims any representation and warranty, expressed and implied, including, without limitation, warranties of merchantability, fitness for a particular purpose, suitability, and the ability to use the site without contracting a computer virus.
+The bank is not responsible for any loss, damage, expense, or penalty (either in tort, contract, or otherwise), including direct, indirect, consequential, and incidental damages, that result from the access of or use of this site.
 This limitation includes, but is not limited to the omission of information, the failure of equipment, the delay or inability to receive or transmit information, the delay or inability to print information, the transmission of any computer virus, or the transmission of any other malicious or disabling code or procedure.
-This limitation applies even if the Bank has been informed of the possibility of such loss or damage.
+This limitation applies even if the bank has been informed of the possibility of such loss or damage.